AleksandraBelousova/genostream-analytics-platform/README.md

 # Run the ingestion script
 python src/ingestion/pipeline.py

-This process will take several minutes as it ingests over 170 million records into the database.
 Wait for the --- ETL Process Finished --- message.

 API Usage

-Once the ETL process is complete, the API is ready for analytical queries.
+The API is accessible while the Docker containers are running.

 Interactive Documentation

-The best way to explore the API is through the interactive Swagger UI, automatically generated by FastAPI:
+API endpoints can be tested through the Swagger UI:

 ▶️ http://localhost:8000/docs